canonical/charmed-aether-sd-core/docs/how-to/deploy_sdcore_production.md

 ## Prepare production node

-There steps need to be run on the production node itself.
+These steps need to be run on the production node itself.

 Install driverctl: